 on page 10:

-"My reason for not wanting anyone else to do my story was that I knew many of my files contained some very personal
+reason for not wanting anyone else to do my story was that I knew many of my files contained some very personal and intimate

-and intimate stories about many people, prominent nationally and internationally.
-Some of them were now dead and I felt that
+stories about many people, prominent nationally and internationally.
+Some of them were now dead and I felt that to allow someone

-to allow someone else to have access to these documents could result in the publication of data about deceased people who
+else to have access to these documents could result in the publication of data about deceased people who could not defend

-Monsignor after he spoke with and learned the information he had disclosed over a decade earlier to Helen Barber and Donald
+spoke with and learned the information he had disclosed over a decade earlier to Helen Barber and Donald DeKoster.
+Father

-DeKoster.
-Father Kelley plainly described how he had known Amelia and still had some items that she gave him in his Rumson
+Kelley plainly described how he had known Amelia and still had some items that she gave him in his Rumson home.
+Repeating

-home.
-Repeating the end of the conversation from above, the following passage can still be heard today from their taped conversation:
+the end of the conversation from above, the following passage can still be heard today in their taped conversation:

 Msgr.
 Kelley: What?